AdaCore/gnatstudio/docs/users_guide/extending.rst

   Register the current session with a given string.
-This string can then be used within GPS itself (for example via a :file:`.xml` or Python plug-in) to display extra information to the client via the socket, using the function :func:`GPS.Socket().send`.
+This string can then be used within GPS itself (for example via a :file:`.xml` or Python plugin) to display extra information to the client via the socket, using the function :func:`GPS.Socket().send`.

 For example, suppose we start GPS with the :command:`--server=1234`